linhnt89/zed-windows-builds/README.md

 Available CPUs for this target:
     native                  - Select the CPU of the current host (currently alderlake).
 ```
 In my case it was `alderlake`.
-In [build.yml](https://github.com/MolotovCherry/zed-windows-builds/blob/main/.github/workflows/build.yml), change the `alderlake` part in the `-C target-cpu=alderlake` to your specific CPU.
+In [build.yml](https://github.com/linhnt89/zed-windows-builds/blob/main/.github/workflows/build.yml), change the `znver1` part in the `-C target-cpu=znver1` to your specific CPU.

 ## App